cran/vistime/README.md

 )
 ```

-## 8. Customization
+## 9. Customization
-The function `plotly_build` turns your plot into a list.
+The function `plotly_build()` from package `plotly` turns your plot into a list.
 You can then use the function `str` to explore the structure of your plot.
 You can even manipulate all the elements there.

-The key is to first create a **simple Plotly example** yourself, turning it into a list (using `plotly_build`) and **exploring the resulting list** regarding the naming of the relevant attributes.
+The key is to first create a **simple Plotly example** yourself, turning it into a list (using `plotly_build()`) and **exploring the resulting list** regarding the naming of the relevant attributes.
 Then manipulate or create them in your vistime example accordingly.
 Below are some examples of common solutions.

 ### Changing x-axis tick font size
 The following example creates the presidents example and manipulates the font size of the x axis ticks: